timontb/ScopusHindexScraper/README.md

 # Scopus-h-index-Scraper
-A simple web scrapping script to extract h-index, citations &amp; number of publications from Scopus Author Profile
+A simple web scrapping script (able to handle CloudFlare) to extract h-index, citations &amp; number of publications from Scopus Author Profile

 An input file (Excel xlsx) must be prepared beforehand with the Authors Lastname, Firstname and Affiliation.
 # Requirements